The Johnston Canyon Ink Pots Hike (Exploring Banff Canada)

 The Ink Pots are unique geological formations created by mineral springs located below the surface

 The second part of the name, Ink Pots, refers to the set of seven cold mineral springs located in a meadow just beyond Johnston Canyon.
-These springs bubble up from below the surface and if you look closely in the pools, you’ll spot bubbles and ring formations below the water.

 A significant portion of the Johnston Canyon trail is suspended above Johnston Creek, showcasing the beauty of this area while also making it easily accessible to visitors.